ekomsSavior/forensic_excavator/README.md

 ## Usage

-This framework is **fully interactive**.
+Forensic Excavator is fully interactive.

 No arguments.
 No flags.
 No shortcuts.

-Run it:
+Run:

 ```bash
 python3 excavator.py